Khalaj language: Nouns

-Nouns in Khalaj may receive a plural marker or possessive marker.
+Nouns in Khalaj might receive a plural marker or possessive marker.
 Cases in Khalaj include genitive, accusative, dative, locative, ablative, instrumental, and equative.

 Forms of case suffixes change based on vowel harmony and the consonants they follow.
 Case endings also interact with possessive suffixes.
 A table of basic case endings is provided below:

+The equative can also be expressed by the words täkin, täki and other forms.

 Verbs

 Verbs in Khalaj are inflected for voice, tense, aspect, and negation.
 Verbs consist of long strings of morphemes in the following array: